Fudge Reborn

 Traits

-When a trait works against you, it acts as an additional - on the dice unless the Referee says otherwise.
-If a trait works in your favor, it acts as a +.
+When a trait hinders, it acts as an additional - on the dice unless the Referee says otherwise.
+If a trait helps, it acts as a +.

 Traits can apply to characters, NPCs, environments, and even items.